Data-Visualization-Intro/1-Class-intro/readme.md

 ### Block vs Inline

-Most HTML elements have a default `display` property of `block` which means that they create a rectangular box in the browser.
+Most HTML elements have a default `display` property of `block` which means that they create a rectangular box in the browser and be stacked in the order they appear in the HTML.

 The "opposite" of block in HTML is `inline`.
 An example might be a piece of italicized text `<em>` or a link `<a>`.
 A `<div>` tag is used to create an arbitrary block element and a `<span>` tag is used to create arbitrary inline elements.

 The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text (inline) does not and simply flows along with the rest of the text.

 A `<div>` tag is a block tag which is used to create a logical division in your code.
-It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
+It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't convey information about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

 Try: